Family Law

 • Changes in sleeping arrangements before and after separation.

-• How the couple presents themselves to family, friends, and authorities (e.g., telling others about the separation)
+• How the couple present themselves to family, friends, and authorities?

-• Whether the couple has taken any holidays together since the separation date.
+• The couple has taken any holidays together since the separation date?

 “There is no specific time limit for starting parenting proceedings in Western Australia.
 You can request parenting orders whenever necessary, but it must be done before your child turns 18.